LiliaFramework/Lilia/docs/docs/meta/vector.md

 Calculates the cross product of this vector and the provided up reference to derive a right-direction vector.

-The result is normalized and therefore perpendicular to both input vectors.
+The vector is overwritten via `self:Cross(self, vUp)` and then normalized, yielding a direction perpendicular to both inputs.
+This means the method modifies the calling vector and returns it.

 If this vector has no horizontal component it defaults to `Vector(0, -1, 0)`.